anulipa/Bank-Management-System/README.md

-# Bank Management System
+# 🏦 Bank Management System

-## Description-
+##  Description
-This is a Bank Management System web application that allows bank administrators and customers to manage basic ATM operations online.Customers can create an account, log in, deposit money, withdraw money, and transfer funds.
+This is a Bank Management System web application that allows customers to perform basic banking and ATM operations online.
+Users can create an account, log in, deposit money, withdraw money, transfer funds, and view transaction history securely.

 ---

-### It includes :
-- Homepage
+##  Features
-- Customer Registration
+- User Registration and Login
+- Dashboard
-- Login System
+- Balance Inquiry
 - Deposit Money
 - Withdraw Money
 - Fund Transfer